OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_5413.rst

 The following issues has been solved in 5.4.13:

 - `Sunstone reloads the page with a group change of a user <https://github.com/OpenNebula/one/issues/2024>`__.
+- `Changing overcommitment on a host updates other hosts too <https://github.com/OpenNebula/one/issues/2037>`__.